Games People Play (Joe South song): Inner Circle version

 "Games People Play" was covered by Jamaican reggae band Inner Circle on their 1994 album, Reggae Dancer, released by WEA.
 It was chosen as a single because it had grown into a crowd pleaser at the band's live shows.
 In the US, it peaked at number 84 on the Billboard Hot 100 and number 51 on the Cash Box Top 100.
 It was very successful across Europe, reaching the top 10 in several countries, like Iceland, the Netherlands, Sweden and Switzerland.
 The single reached its best chart position in Finland, where it peaked at number two.
 Outside Europe, it also hit number four in New Zealand.
-Its accompanying music video was directed by Mathias Julien and filmed in Fiji, featuring the band performing on the beach and on a boat.
-Julien had previously directed the video for the band's 1992 hit, "Sweat (A La La La La Long)".